MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 > Capacity scheduling is not intended to be used to book the same requirement multiple times, but rather book multiple requirements.
 Rebooking a previously booked requirement will cancel the existing booking and create a new one.

-## Scenario 3: Schedule a doctor's office and related doctor
+## Scenario 3: Schedule a facility and related resource

 In this scenario schedulers want to schedule a doctor's office and a related doctor at the same facility during the same timeslot.